jaykhan-dev/portfolio-docs/blog/2022-11-01-react-intro.md

 ### Mock API

-using [Mirage JS](https://miragejs.com/) to mock APIs is a way for frontend developers to create prototypes that feel close to the real thing.
+Using [Mirage JS](https://miragejs.com/) to mock APIs is a way for frontend developers to create prototypes that feel close to the real thing.
 It helps to understand how the project is structured.

 ```jsx
 import React, { useState, useEffect } from "react";